docsforadobe/javascript-tools-guide/4 - User-Interface Tools/automatic-layout.rst

 Automatic layout

-/* Define a custom layout manager that arranges the children ** of ’container’ in a stair-step fashion.*/ function StairStepButtonLayout (container) { this.initSelf(container); }
+/* Define a custom layout manager that arranges the children ** of 'container' in a stair-step fashion.*/ function StairStepButtonLayout (container) { this.initSelf(container); }
-// Define its ’method’ functions function SSBL_initSelf (container) { this.container = container; }
+// Define its 'method' functions function SSBL_initSelf (container) { this.container = container; }
 function SSBL_layout() {
 var top = 0, left = 0;